Livvux/wordpress-mcp-client/plugins/wp-cursor/readme.txt

 Admin Console (Tools → WP Cursor):
 - Issue tokens manually for local testing
 - Connect to App flow: enter App URL (e.g. http://localhost:3000) to generate a short‑lived token and redirect to the app’s accept endpoint.
 No need to paste Site URL or JWT into the app.
+- Pair with App via Device Code: generate a pairing code in the app and enter it here with the App URL; the plugin will submit a short‑lived token to the app.
+Complete the link in the app.
+No token copy/paste required.
 - View recent signed audit log entries

 This is a development scaffold.
 Do not use in production as-is.